Absolutely no cost to you

 Post-Traumatic Stress Disorder or PTSD is not only a signature injury of the wars in Iraq and Afghanistan but is a signature injury in every war.
 The number of cases are astronomical.
 The size and scope of PTSD cases has resulted in the VA creating a system of evaluating VA disability claims and rating PTSD that is absolutely flawed.
-The VA frequently improperly denies claims for PTSD or minimizes the ratings Below we will provide you with information on various ways the VA is not fairly evaluating PTSD claims and denying veterans the benefits they so right deserve.
+The VA frequently improperly denies claims for PTSD or minimizes the ratings.
+Below we will provide you with information on various ways the VA is not fairly evaluating PTSD claims and denying veterans the benefits they so right deserve.

-For more information check out our other PTSD pages:
+Read further to learn more, or check out our other PTSD pages:

 Even with the law change in 2010 eliminating the requirement that veterans prove exposure to stressful events in most combat situations, the VA still frequently requires veterans to produce evidence of being in a combat zone, etc. It also still unfairly places the burden on veterans to prove the stressful events in non-combats situations.
 This is absurdly unfair because veterans frequently are able to produce this evidence.
 The VA also fails to understand the signs and symptoms of these conditions demonstrated in service.
 We may be able to help.

-As part of the evaluation of PTSD claims, the VA will send you for a VA Examination, typically a VA psychologist.
+As part of the evaluation of PTSD claims, the VA will send you for a VA Examination, typically by a VA psychologist.
 This person is an employee or a contractor of the VA.
-It has been our experience that these examiners regularly misdiagnose cases of PTSD as being a different and non -service related condition resulting in denial of the claim.
+It has been our experience that these examiners regularly misdiagnose cases of PTSD as being a different and non-service related condition resulting in denial of the claim.
 The examiners also regularly fail to consider non-VA and non-medical evidence showing the severity of the symptoms resulting the VA examiners concluding that the even if there is a diagnosis of PTSD, the condition is mild at best, resulting in a low rating.

 VA disability ratings form PTSD range from 0, 10, 30, 50, 70 and 100%.
-It’s not surprising that the initial ratings the VA assigns for PTSD claims almost never above 30%.
-It’s is our experience that many times these ratings are unfairly low with the VA minimizing the severity of the veterans social and occupational problems.
+It's not surprising that the initial ratings the VA assigns for PTSD claims are almost never above 30%.
+It's is our experience that many times these ratings are unfairly low with the VA minimizing the severity of the veteran's social and occupational problems.